Continuous-wave laser absorption spectroscopy of the Thorium-229 nucleus

-The 8.4\,eV low-energy nuclear transition of Th-229 is investigated for the application as a nuclear optical clock of very high accuracy and stability~\cite{Peik:2003,Beeks:2021,Tiedau:2024, Elwell:2024, Zhang:2024, Elwell2025, hiraki2025laser}.
+The 8.4\,eV low-energy nuclear transition of Th-229 is investigated for the application as a optical nuclear clock of very high accuracy and stability~\cite{Peik:2003,Beeks:2021,Tiedau:2024, Elwell:2024, Zhang:2024, Elwell2025, hiraki2025laser}.
 The nuclear resonance may be probed with thorium ions in an ion trap in vacuum or inside a transparent crystal.
-For laser-cooled trapped ions, the ultimate natural linewidth of the nuclear transition will be in the millihertz range.
-In solids, Th-229 becomes a test case for laser M\"ossbauer spectroscopy that is sensitive to the interaction between the nucleus and its environment \cite{Zhang:2024, hiraki2025laser}.
-In the first experiments on laser excitation of Th-229, the required coherent vacuum-ultraviolet (VUV) radiation at 148\,nm wavelength was generated using four-wave-mixing (FWM)~\cite{Thielking:2023,Tiedau:2024,Elwell:2024,hiraki2025laser} or high harmonic generation (HHG)~\cite{Zhang:2024} of pulsed laser sources.
+In solids, Th-229 becomes a test case for laser M\"ossbauer spectroscopy that is sensitive to the interaction between the nucleus and its environment~\cite{Zhang:2024, hiraki2025laser}.
+In the first experiments on laser excitation of Th-229, the required coherent vacuum-ultraviolet (VUV) radiation at 148\,nm wavelength was generated using four-wave-mixing (FWM)~\cite{Thielking:2023,Tiedau:2024,Elwell:2024,hiraki2025laser} or high-harmonic generation (HHG)~\cite{Zhang:2024} of pulsed laser sources.
 In these experiments, only a small fraction of the VUV photons were in resonance with the Th nuclei.
 For the sources based on FWM, the spectral width was several orders of magnitude wider than the nuclear linewidth in the used host crystals~\cite{Tiedau:2024,Elwell:2024,hiraki2025laser}.
-For the HHG source using a femtosecond frequency comb, the crystal-field-broadened nuclear linewidth in the range of 10-100\,kHz was well resolved, but on the order of $10^5$ non-resonant modes were present, while only a single mode contributed to the signal~\cite{Zhang:2024, ooi2026frequency}.
+For the HHG source using a femtosecond frequency comb, the crystal-field-broadened nuclear linewidth in the range of 10-100\,kHz~\cite{ooi2026frequency} was well resolved, but on the order of $10^5$ non-resonant comb modes were present, while only a single mode contributed to the signal~\cite{Zhang:2024, ooi2026frequency}.
 Laser excitation was detected by observing the nuclear fluorescence, slowly decaying with a time constant of about 600\,s after blocking the radiation impinging on the crystal.

-Exploiting the full potential of a Th-229 solid-state nuclear clock requires a laser source with a linewidth that is smaller than the nuclear linewidth, and a fast, sensitive and robust detection method.
-These requirements can be fulfilled with the use of a continuous-wave (CW) laser and laser absorption spectroscopy of the nuclear resonance, as demonstrated in this work.
+Exploiting the full potential of a Th-229 solid-state nuclear clock requires a laser source with a linewidth comparable to the crystal-field-broadened linewidth, and a fast, sensitive and robust detection method.
+These requirements can be fulfilled with the use of a narrow-linewidth continuous-wave (CW) laser, which in contrast to HHG, combines the full laser power within the nuclear transition and therefore enables direct laser absorption spectroscopy with significantly higher signal-to-noise ratio, as demonstrated in this work.